INTERPRETATIONS

 "blind retrieve" means a bird that has been planted while the dog is out of sight (the dog must retrieve the bird by following whistle, arm and voice signals from his handler)

-"Board" shall mean the Board of Directors of The Canadian Kennel Club.
+"Board" means the Board of Directors of The Canadian Kennel Club.

 "breaking" means a dog that leaves told retrieve a mark or blind before the handler has been told to "send him" by the judges.